Unboxed-Software/solana-course/content/local-setup.md

 # Demo

 Let's practice by building and deploying the "Hello World!" program that we created in the [Hello World lesson](https://github.com/Unboxed-Software/solana-course/pull/content/hello-world-program.md).
 We'll do this all locally, including deploying to a local test validator.
+Before we begin, make sure you've installed Rust and Solana CLI.
+You can reference to the instructions in the overview to get set up if you haven't already.

 ### 1. Setup Solana Config